 Submit sitemaps

-Use the URL inspection tool
+Use URL inspection tool

 Monitor mobile usability

-For More Information About the Search Console, Visit Here
+For More Information About The Search Console, Visit Here